 Panic disorder is typified by recurrent short attacks of severe anxiety in situations that are not dangerous.
 Sufferers of panic disorder fear that the attacks will harm them physically or mentally, and they then worry about the next attack.
 When situations are avoided for fear of panic, it is called agoraphobia.
-It commonly begins in the early 20s and can be disabling and difficult to treat.
-Medications can help but do have side effects.
-Internet delivered cognitive behaviour therapy produces more improvement than medications, without side effects, and there is less chance of relapse.
+It commonly begins in the early twenties and can be disabling and difficult to treat.
+Internet-delivered cognitive behaviour (iCBT) therapy has been shown to help individuals reduce their anxiety symptoms both in the short and the long term.

 Who will find this course useful?